Geffen-Cooper/nn_from_scratch/README.md

 # Visualization
 The classes in *NeuralNet.py* are created in a way that makes it easy to build and
 train small feed-forward networks for simple classification tasks and experimenting with different hyperparameters.
-There are no convolution layers.
+There are no convolution layers or regularization methods
+currently.
+One of the example networks is able to classify 9710/10000 images in the MNIST test set.

 ### High Level Structure
 In *NeuralNet.py* there layer classes which we can generalize as follows: